ohClaire/Rancid-Tomatillos/README.md

 ### Wins
 * Learning React Router
-* Cypress E2E testing
+* Writing Cypress E2E testing
 * Displaying the preview videos using third-party libraries
 * Error handling messages

 ### Challenges
-* Intercepting and stubbing in Cypress.
+* Intercepting and stubbing in Cypress

 ### Future Directions
 * Some of our movie details page has extra space between our preview videos and movie details.
 We would like to make this page more responsive so the extra space only occurs when the page size is too small to fit the grid display.